Intensive outpatient treatment for children with Selective Mutism

 Resilience Camp is an intensive outpatient program designed to help children with SM learn resilience and gain confidence in their speaking abilities.
 The program is designed to simulate a classroom setting with small groups of peers.
 The children attend the day camp and are gradually exposed to typical situations (ordering food at a restaurant, asking/answering questions in a group, playing games with peers etc.) in a safe and supportive environment that rewards them for their brave words and hard work.
 Each child is paired up with a trained brave-talking mentor.
 Parents receive education and support about how they can best help their child move forward.
 Research has shown that these types of programs are effective in helping children with SM increase their speech overall and then generalize these skills in other settings.

 Individual and family therapy sessions can also be scheduled based on available openings.
-Behavioral modification therapy, Parent-Child Interaction Therapy (PCIT) will be used to help the child practice brave talking in various situations, understand and gain coping mechanisms for anxiety, and empower the child and family members in moving forward.
+Behavioral modification therapy, Parent-Child Interaction Therapy SM focus (PCIT-SM) will be used to help the child practice brave talking in various situations, understand and gain coping mechanisms for anxiety, and empower the child and family members in moving forward.
 Insurances usually can be billed for individual, weekly sessions.

 Family Team Meetings are offered to help a child's family, friends, teachers and others to learn more about Selective Mutism and what they can do to best help the child move forward.
 Education about SM, the do's and the dont's about working with a child with SM, and tricks of the trade will be discussed.
 Intensive sessions in your child's school can also be scheduled.
 Call or email Heidi to schedule or for more info.

-Camp has a capacity for 6-8 students.
+Registration is now open.
+Camp has a capacity for 10 students.
 Camp fills up fast so call even if you are interested.
 Each student will be paired up with a peer and a therapist/mentor.
 If enough teens sign up, we will do a specific teen group that week after school.
 If you're interested, contact Heidi to see if this is a good option for your child.
 If you are a parent or a professional who wants to learn more about treating SM, call and see how you can participate.

 The cost includes: